robertbenparkinson/Notes/Drupal/Paragraphs Notes.md

 # Paragraph Notes
-Paragraphs are great but they are a big of a pain when it comes to extracting the data out of them.
+Paragraphs are great but they are a bit of a pain when it comes to extracting the data out of them.

 ```php